bruab/bruab.github.io/marketing-your-website-sucks-book.md

 This feels kind of lazy, and I don't love that I'm making bonus contributions to the Jeff Bezos Retirement Fund, but it frees me up to work on [other books](/books), so I'll continue with it, and possibly supplement it with more podcast appearances or other tactics.

+### Launch a hybrid email course

+I set up an [email course](/free-courses/improve-website/) where I promise to help people with their websites, with the intention of asking them to buy the book as compensation.
+Possibly setting a record for the least efficient marketing strategy ever imagined.